 The best way to avoid overspending is to determine in advance what your expenses should be.
-Look to years prior to get an idea.
+Look to years prior to get an idea of what to expect.

 Gifts for the family, travel, and sightseeing are just the half of it.
 Are there office gift exchanges or holiday parties you’re forgetting about?
 Write it all down to try and get the most accurate figure.

-If you aren’t content with your projections, feel free to modify your plan.
-Don’t feel compelled to remove things off your list if you don’t want to.
-All you need is a little creativity.
-Can you, for example, pack snacks for the road or make your holiday party a potluck?
+If you aren’t content with your projections from last year, feel free to modify your plan.
+If you don’t want to remove things from your must-have list, you don’t have to – all you need is a little creativity.
+For example, can you pack snacks for road trips or make your holiday party a potluck?

-You don’t always have to spend as much as you think.
+You don’t always have to spend as much as you might initially think.
 Find ways to save.

-Matching a dollar spent for a dollar saved is our way of enjoying today while investing in our tomorrow.
+Matching a dollar spent for a dollar saved is one way of enjoying today while investing in tomorrow.